 For further understanding of the condition, a sleep technician will perform a “sleep study” or “Polysomnography” to determine the quality of sleep, breathing during sleep and other parameters that aid in diagnosing sleep apnea.
 This is the traditional method used by the majority of physicians as the primary diagnostic tool for sleep apnea.

 A sleep study can help to rule out other sleep disorders allowing the physician to fine-tune the prescribed treatment.
-Ognomy provides at-home sleep studies, which patients can administer without ever leaving their house.
+Ognomy provides at-home sleep studies, which patients can self-administer without ever leaving their house.

-The primary goal of treatment for sleep apnea is to improve the quality of sleep and also to avoid any potentially serious health disorders that can result from sleep apnea.
+The primary goal of treatment for sleep apnea is to improve the quality of sleep and to avoid any potentially serious health disorders that can result from the sleep disorder.
 The most important step in the management of sleep apnea is eliminating the cause.